 Brockway Summit to Mt.
 Rose: Mountain biking is allowed between Brockway Summit and the western Mt.
 Rose Wilderness boundary (roughly seven miles from Brockway Summit).
 At the other end of this segment, at the Mt.
 Rose Trailhead, mountain bikers and equestrians can use the west route which is US Forst Service Road 051 to Relay Peak and the eastern Mt.
 Rose Wilderness Boundary.
 The east route to the Galena Waterfall and Rim to Reno sections of the TRT are for hikers only.

-The first nine miles of the TRT from Tahoe Meadows to Tunnel Creek Road are only open to bikes on even numbered days of the month (2nd, 4th, 6th, etc...).
-It is in the best interest of all trail users to abide by this advisory.
-All other trails in and around Tahoe Meadows are closed to bikes.
+Tahoe Meadows to Spooner Summit: The first nine miles of the TRT from Tahoe Meadows south to Tunnel Creek Roard have a trail advisory that bikes are allowed on even numbered days of the month (2nd, 4th, 6th, etc.).
+All trails in and around Tahoe Meadows are closed to bikes.
 The trail from Tunnel Creek to Hobart Road is open to bikes without any restrictions.
-The remainder of this segment from Hobart Road to Spooner Summit is closed to bikes.
-Alternate routes to Spooner Summit for bikes are available via Hobart and North Canyon Roads.
-For more information refer to your map or visit the Flume Trail website.
+The remainder of this segment from Hobart Road to Spooner Summit (8.8 miles) is closed to bikes.
+Alternative routes to Spooner Summit are available.

 Spooner Summit to Kingsbury South (including Dagget Loop Trails and Van Sickle Connector Trail): Entire section open to biking

 Kingsbury South to Big Meadow: Entire section open to biking.

 Big Meadow to Echo Summit: Mountain biking is permitted from the Big Meadow Trailhead to the junction with the Pacific Crest Trail in Meiss Meadow (5 miles).
 Biking is not allowed on any portion of the PCT and the remainder of this section of trail is closed to bikes.